ryanw-2/cmu-waterpolo/README.md

 # CMU Men’s Water Polo Club Website 🏊‍♂️

-A lightweight, mobile-first site that showcases Carnegie Mellon’s Men’s Water Polo Club, centralizing news, roster highlights, and resources for current and prospective players.
+A lightweight site that showcases Carnegie Mellon’s Men’s Water Polo Club, centralizing news, roster highlights, and resources for current and prospective players.
 Built for speed and easy maintenance, the project lives on **GitHub Pages** for zero-cost hosting and continuous deployment.

 ---